 Security professionals consistently tell businesses about the many tools they should be implementing to protect their storage systems.
-But most security solutions require a hefty financial and employee training investment.
+But most security solutions require hefty financial and employee training investments.
 To successfully implement firewalls, encryption plans, thorough backup strategies, and internet security protocols, businesses have to put in extensive preparation and deployment work.

 Keep in mind that successful NAS security doesn’t mean purchasing every type of tool on the market, but certain ones, like advanced firewalls and identity and access management (IAM) tools, are good building blocks.
-Strong password protection and thorough employee training also goes a long way.
+Strong password protection and thorough employee training also go a long way.
 Not all security strategies have to be expensive.

 Learn how to secure your NAS environments: Best Practices for NAS Security